Beautiful coastal views, beaches and bushlands

 Connecting with the Eastern Beaches Coastal Walkway from Bondi to Waverley Cemetery, this 4.5 km section runs along the coast through Clovelly, Gordons Bay, Coogee and South Coogee.
 Excluding the Gordons Bay section, this part of the Coastal Walkway is wheelchair and pram friendly.
 You can connect to the next completed section of the Walkway at Maroubra along suburban footpaths through public streets.

-North Maroubra to South Maroubra
+Maroubra to Malabar

 La Perouse to Yarra Bay